Skip to content

 • Types: define reusable JSON schemas for custom variable types

-Clicking a variable opens its detail page, which has five tabs: Versions, Editor, Labels, Targeting, and Settings.
+Clicking a variable opens its detail page, which has four tabs: Values, Targeting, History, and Settings.

 Variables list